 - Review ICLP information in the OLSAS Information Booklet

 - Complete the online Financial Statement, including the supplemental ICLP portion, when you complete your application for admission to Osgoode through OLSAS.
 Your application must be submitted by the application deadline of November 1.
-To be eligible for the ICLP you must have written the LSAT by November 2018.
-January 2019 LSAT scores will not be considered for ICLP applicants
+To be eligible for the ICLP you must have written the LSAT by November 2019.
+January 2019 test scores will not be considered for ICLP applicants.

 - Upon receipt of an offer of acceptance to Osgoode, you will be notified that you have two weeks to submit supporting documentation to complete your ICLP application.
 Required documentation is specified in the supplemental ICLP portion of the online Financial Statement.